 - 1 c. fresh mint leaves

 - Cook sticky rice using your preferred method while your meat is cooking.
-If it finishes cooking before your meat is done, make sure you keep it covered so it will stay sticky.
+If it finishes cooking before the meat is done, make sure you keep it covered, so it will stay sticky.

 - Turn the burner to medium, add the sliced meat back into the pan along with water, lime juice, fish sauce, toasted rice powder and chili powder.
-Mix and taste until preferred flavor.
-I like the lime in the lead, with the toasted rice powder, saltiness and chili following.
+Mix and taste until it reaches your preferred flavor.
+I like the lime in the lead, with the roasted rice powder, savory notes and chili following.

-- Once the sauce has thickened a bit, turn off the heat and add the shallots.
-Mix until shallots have softened some.
-Then add in green onion, cilantro leaves and stems and mint.
+- Once the sauce has thickened a bit, turn off the heat and add the shallots green onion, cilantro and mint.

-- Eat with sticky rice, and use your fingers if you want to eat it super Thai redneck-style!
+- Eat with sticky rice, and use your fingers if you want to eat it like they do in the Thai countryside!

 *You have to use Thai sweet rice to make sticky rice.
 You can’t make Thai sticky rice with any other kind of rice.
-But if you can’t find this rice at the Asian store, or specialty store, have no fear!
-Just make your favorite kind of rice to eat with your nam tok, and enjoy! 🙂
+But if you don’t have it, have no fear!
+Just make your favorite kind of rice to eat with your Nam Tok Nua, like Jasmine rice, and enjoy!